KanmaniM/Survival_Analytics_COVID-19/README.md

   In all the scripts Bar Graphs and Plots are also included wherever necessary.

 In these scripts survival probabity is calculated based on Kaplan-Meier analysis and Nelson Aalen analysis, which are used to  give an average view of the population.
-Source of data is api provided by govermented which is updated in daily basis.
+Source of data is api provided by govermented which is updated on a daily basis.